ConvergePanelRESEARCH • VERIFY • GOVERN

 How ConvergePanel helps

-A two-step verification process before recording reaction content: first, run the original clip through multi-model video verification to check for manipulation signals; second, run the key claims in the original content through multi-model claim verification before you build commentary around them.
+A two-step verification process before recording reaction content: first, run the original clip through multi-model video review to check for manipulation signals and missing context; second, run the key claims in the original content through multi-model claim verification before you build commentary around them.
 Both checks take under three minutes and prevent the reaction content from being built on a faulty foundation.

 How it works